 When you engage in a career fair, you’re going to run into eager candidates of all styles, stripes, and banners.
-But the candidates that stand out are sharp, informed, and always engaging.
-If you’re going to get those candidates, you’ll need recruiters who are ready to meet them.
-Here are ten tips on how to make the most of a campus recruiting event and catch the people you want for your organization.
+But the candidates that stand out are always sharp, informed, and engaging.
+If you’re going to get those candidates, you’ll need recruiters who are prepared to tackle any questions and problems presented to them.

 Before the Fair